Beacita/Beacita/README.md

-oii meu nome é beatriz🤸🌹
+oii meu nome é beatriz✓🤸🌹

 <!--
 **Beacita/Beacita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.